 Multi-focal lenses allow images at different distances to be seen in focus.
 Working distances can be broken down into far (driving, TV), intermediate (cell phones, computers), and near (reading).
-Multi-focal lenses can bring two working distances in focus: far and either intermediate or near, depending on the patient’s desire.
-Multi-focal lenses include the AcrySof IQ ReSTOR Multifocal lens and the Tecnis Multifocal lens.
+Multi-focal lenses can bring two working distances in focus: either far and intermediate, or far and near, depending on the patient’s desire.
+Multi-focal lenses include the ReSTOR Multifocal lens and the Tecnis Multifocal lens.
 The ReSTOR Multifocal also comes in a toric version to help patients who also have astigmatism.

 Accommodating lenses dynamically change their shape inside the eye to allow patients to see far, intermediate and near.
 The Crystalens is the first accommodating lens approved by the FDA.
 In 2013, Trulign was introduced, which is essentially a combination of the Crystalens with a toric lens to correct for astigmatism as well.

 Extended Range of Vision lenses are the latest category of premium lenses that allow patients to see far, intermediate and near.
 In contrast to multi-focal lenses, which allow patients to see two distances in focus, these lenses allow patients to see a continuous range of distances in focus.
 The Symfony lens is the first lens in this category, approved by the FDA in 2016.
 The Symfony Toric lens is the Symfony lens combined with a toric lens.